-The City has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to the City's operations and are effective for the current financial reporting period This page has been left intentionally blank
+The City has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to the City's operations and are effective for the current financial reporting period beginning 1 July 2016.
+Other than as noted below, the adoption of these standards and interpretations did not have a material impact on the City.